Large carnivore tourism in Finland

 The bear also features prominently in other nature centres maintained by Metsähallitus in different parts of Finland.
-The Finnish Museum of Natural History in Helsinki, the Hunting Museum in Riihimäki, the Zoological Museum of the University of Oulu and many other museums across the land also include large predators in their exhibits.
+The Finnish Museum of Natural History in Helsinki, the Hunting Museum in Riihimäki and many other museums across the land also include large predators in their exhibits.

 Large carnivore tourism across the globe

 Wildlife tourism is a growing segment of nature-based tourism all over the world and it brings benefits to both local economies and nature conservation efforts.
 Big and impressive species, such as mountain gorillas, tigers, rhinos, elephants, bears and wolves are the key attractions in wildlife tourism.
 People are ready to travel vast distances and pay handsome fees to see wild animals in their natural habitats.

 The founding of the Bwindi national park in south-western Uganda in the early 90s is one example of how an entire rain forest could be preserved with the help of just one charismatic species.
 Today the national park is maintained with funds generated by gorilla tourism.
 Tourism has also changed the way the locals view the mountain gorilla: the species was once considered a pest animal, but now it has become a source of income.